Fazle-Rakib/SDL_Tutorial/README.md

 ## Examples

-Copy source codes from examples and paste in src path with a proper folder structure.
+Copy source codes from examples and paste in the src path with a proper folder structure.

 ## References